onqlavelabs/onqlave-node/README.md

 //Initilise the new encryption service using configurations as per [Usage] const service = new Encryption(arxOption, credentialOption, retryOption);

-const cipherData := Buffer.from("this data is already encrypted using `Encrypt` method") const additionalData = Buffer.from("This is to authenticated not to encrypt"); //This can be an arbitrary piece of information you can use to for added security purpose. plainData := await service.Decrypt(cipherData, associatedData)
+const cipherData = Buffer.from("this data is already encrypted using `Encrypt` method") const additionalData = Buffer.from("This is to authenticated not to encrypt"); //This can be an arbitrary piece of information you can use to for added security purpose. const plainData = await service.Decrypt(cipherData, associatedData);
 ```

 ### Encrypt Stream